wxin4/572_Project_1/README.md

 2. Put the DataFolder into the same directory of the .m file

+3. Change the file_path name by the path of your own computer.

-3. run the code by clicking on the "Run" button
+4. run the code by clicking on the "Run" button

-4. If you want to take a deeper look at the figures, there are five figures shown after you run it.
+5. If you want to take a deeper look at the figures, there are five figures shown after you run it.

-5. The workspace contains all the variables in the code.
+6. The workspace contains all the variables in the code.

 ## Input Data
 Five cell arrays: